Kahyn9532/Draconic-monifactory/README.md

 This projects scripts are heavily forked from monifactory's

-This add-on will feature a changement in the recipes of most items making them more difficult to achive.(reffering to ae2 automation)
+This add-on will feature a changement in the recipes of most items making them more difficult to achieve.

 Currently, fusion crafting have been replaced with assembly line recipes.
 If there is a way to add custom fusion crafting with kubejs I will work on it the fastest I can.